Further Down the Spiral: Coil on Reznor's remix files

-"I think though, the last things we did for him, we actually got Studio-Vision discs, with everything already laid out.
+"I think though, the last things we did for him, we actually got Studio Vision discs, with everything already laid out.
 He is very organized by the way."

 Charlie Clouser on his process

 In posts on the Gearslutz forum, former Nine Inch Nails collaborator Charlie Clouser described how he put his contributions together:

-Heresy remix = Studiovision triggering 2x NuBus Samplecell-1 8mb cards and 4 audio tracks of Protools-16.
+Heresy remix = Studio Vision triggering 2x NuBus SampleCell-1 8mb cards and 4 audio tracks of Protools-16.
 1 track lead vox, 2 tracks gtr fx, 1 track for preachers and misc.
 Yes, 4 tracks of audio.
 First SampleCell loaded with drums and stuff, second one loaded with chopped gtr riffs.
 8 megs each.

 No Xpander.
 Bit-crushed "pox" arpeggios and distant descending melody from Emax SEHD rack with modwheel filter control.
 All guitars chopped into riffs and put in samplecells then retriggered from keyboard.
 Wild pitch fx on guitars by HyperPrism standalone (no plugins in those days).
 Backwards vocal fx by... it's a secret.
 Outboard filtering on guitars by Arp Solus via MPU-101 and maybe Peavey Spectrum Filter.
 Lead vox flattened with L1 offline in SD2 (again, no plugins in DAWs back then).

 Mixed on Mackie 32x8 with no compressors or outboard eq.
 Send fx (incl. vox verb and delay) from QuadraVerb+ and maybe DP4.
 The phasey sound on guitars is either DP4 or else it's just an artifact of the HyperPrism pitch fx.
 Yes, Alesis Quadraverb and a Mackie 8-buss.

 "Ruiner" remix?
 That had a sine-wave portamento sound that was actually "Init Voice" on the original DX-7 put through Arp Solus filter for gating fx. ...
 I loved that "Init Voice" patch.
 I wonder who programmed it?